Markkimotho/alx-low_level_programming/0x1C-makefiles/README.md

 * name of the executable: school
 * rules: all

-\tThe all rule builds your executable
+	The all rule builds your executable

 * variables: none